carolinehermans/devfest-p5-workshop/Lesson4.md

-## Lesson 4: More cool stuff you can do
+## Epilogue: More cool stuff you can do

 30 minutes is not a lot of time to cover all the amazing stuff you can do with processing!
 Now that you know the basics, you can do even more amazing stuff.